Khmer Empire: Economy and agriculture

 The marketplace of Angkor contained no permanent buildings; it was an open square where the traders sat on the ground on woven straw mats and sold their wares.
 There were no tables or chairs.
 Some traders might be protected from the sun with a simple thatched parasol.
 A certain type of tax or rent was levied by officials for each space occupied by traders in the marketplace.
 The trade and economy in the Angkor marketplace were mainly run by women.

 Zhou Daguan's description of the women of Angkor:

-The role of women in the trade and economy of the Khmer Empire suggests that they enjoyed significant rights and freedom.
+The role of women in the trade and economy of Kambuja suggests that they enjoyed significant rights and freedom.
 Their practice of marrying early may have contributed to the high fertility rate and huge population of the kingdom.

 Society and politics

-The Khmer empire was founded upon extensive networks of agricultural rice farming communities.
+Kambuja was founded upon extensive networks of agricultural rice farming communities.
 A distinct settlement hierarchy is present in the region.
 Small villages were clustered around regional centres, such as the one at Phimai, which in turn sent their goods to large cities like Angkor in return for other goods, such as pottery and foreign trade items from China.
 The king and his officials were in charge of irrigation management and water distribution, which consisted of an intricate series of hydraulics infrastructure, such as canals, moats, and massive reservoirs called barays.